DanteInc/serverless-multi-regional-plugin/README.md

 ### Minimal configuration

 In this configuration, the necessary configuration for certificates and domain names will be derived from the primary domain name.
-In addition, default healthchecks will be added for each region that hit a '/healthcheck' endpoint on each API.
+In addition, default healthchecks will be added for each region.
+It is assumed that your api has a '/healthcheck' endpoint.
+See the Customized Configuration below to change the healthcheck path.

 In your serverless.yml: